redhat-apac-stp/rosa-with-velero/README.md

 	oc get pods -o wide -n velero
 	oc logs <velero pod> | grep "Backup storage location valid, marking as available"

+***

+The following scenario simulate the loss of an application and persistent volume.

 Download and install the Velero CLI.
 Create a backup of an application namespace to be deleted and restored.
 Ideally this namespace should have a pod running with a persistent volume based on EFS.

 	velero backup create my-project-1 --include-namespaces my-project --wait